Ramla Khan

 Biography

-I am a postdoctoral researcher at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS), University of Oxford, where I research the impacts of climate change on human health through projects funded by Wellcome trust.
-My current research explores how heat extremes influence disease dynamics, including the spread and severity of infectious diseases such as COVID-19.
-I also examine how extreme weather events affect child health in both the UK and Brazil, contributing to a growing body of evidence on climate-health vulnerabilities across diverse populations.
+I am a postdoctoral researcher at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS), University of Oxford.
+My research explores how heat extremes and climate variables influence disease dynamics, including but not limited to the spread and severity of infectious diseases such as COVID-19.
+Using CPRD, THIN, UK Biobank, and NHS England health datasets, I investigate climate-health vulnerabilities across children, adults, and elderly populations from different socio-economic backgrounds in the UK and Europe.
+This work aims to inform public health preparedness and policy responses to emerging climate risks.

-I specialise in climate data analysis, health and environmental modelling, geo-spatial AI, and advanced statistical methods.
-I work with large-scale datasets including satellite imagery, epidemiological records, and environmental indicators to develop predictive models that inform public health and policy responses to climate risks.
+I specialise in climate and health data analysis, environmental modelling, geospatial AI, and advanced statistical methods.
+My research integrates large-scale datasets including satellite imagery, epidemiological records, and environmental indicators to develop predictive models that support evidence-based public health interventions and climate adaptation strategies.

-I am also committed to science communication and sustainability education.
-I have led community workshops and contributed to university-wide initiatives aimed at promoting climate literacy and empowering action toward a more sustainable future.
+Beyond research, I am committed to science communication and sustainability education.
+I have led community workshops and contributed to university-wide initiatives promoting climate literacy and empowering action toward a more sustainable future, bridging the gap between academic research and public understanding.

 Recent publications